A Strategic Traffic Ticket Defense After Getting Caught Speeding

-- Business or Residential District: A person must not drive faster than 25 MPR
+- Business or Residential District: A person must not drive faster than 35 MPH.

-- All other locations: A person, not within a 65 MPR speed zone must not drive faster than 50 MPR.
+- All other locations: A person not within a 65 MPH speed zone must not drive faster than 50 MPH.

 These requirements will apply unless the county, state or municipality has set a different speed limit.

 Under certain circumstances, a driver may be required by law to reduce their speed even when they are driving within the confines of the speeding limit.
-The following circumstances are as follows:
+This can include situations such as:

 - Going around a curb